Death Tarot & Sacred Symbols Oracle Card

 I had a few other decks on the table so I decided to pull the other Death cards from them for this photo: top right is from the Albano-Waite deck and bottom left is from Camoin / Jodorowsky’s Tarot de Marseille.

 The reason why I have all these tarot and oracle decks is because I am learning from them, they guide me throughout the days of the week.
 I feel better prepared for real life situations (whether I am consciously aware of them or not), and I admire the artwork too.
 The Tarot is a teacher.
 I’ve barely been studying the Tarot for only about 4 years now and I guess this is my method of learning; I learned that the same cards tend to come up in different decks.
 It probably doesn’t make sense to others, but for me it helps me to see comparisons.
-Consider it a double confirmation.
+Consider it a double or triple confirmation.
 Some decks I use more frequently than others and so they end up sitting on my desk for months.

 Reflecting on all the violent events so far this year made me realize even more that Death is and will always be a constant part of our lives.
 Someone is probably dying right now at this very moment, but we’re not aware because it’s just another day.
 So we only pay attention to what we see on TV and social media.
 We cannot dictate to Death who lives and who dies; Death doesn’t care if you’re gay, a person of color, a cop, a rich or poor person or someone of authority…